Adamou02/Website_Genepropp_front/README.md

 ## Dependencies

-To have a good Angular environment, type in your console :
+To have a good Project environment, type in your console :

 - Move to your angular project
   ```
   cd Website_Genepropp_front
   ```

-- Install angular environment
+- Install project dependencies
   ```
   npm install
   ```